Faster Randomized Methods for Orthogonality Constrained Problems

 There are quite a few sketching distributions proposed in the literature, and most of them are good choices for $\matS$.
-For concreteness, we describe a specific choice: the \noun{CountSketch} transformation \cite{CCF04,CW17} (although \emph{Subsampled Randomized Hadamard} \emph{Transform }(SRHT)\emph{ }\cite{tropp2011improved,boutsidis2013improved} is also a good choice, in particular for dense datasets). \noun{CountSketch} is specified by a random hash function $h:\{1,\dots,d\}\to\{1,\dots,s\}$ and random sign function $g:\{1,\dots,d\}\to\{-1,+1\}$.
-Applying $\matS$ to a vector $\x$ is given by the formula
+For concreteness, we describe a specific choice: the \noun{CountSketch}\footnote{Note that SRHT is also a good choice, in particular for dense data sets.
+In Appendix \ref{sec:analogue_of_lem_SRHT}, we provide a similar analysis for SRHT.} transformation \cite{CCF04}. \noun{CountSketch} is specified by a random hash function $h:\{1,\dots,d\}\to\{1,\dots,s\}$ and random sign function $g:\{1,\dots,d\}\to\{-1,+1\}$.
+Applying $\matS$ to a vector $\x\in \R^n$ is given by the formula